Change in Use of an Immovable

 Example tax calculation – Use of an immovable for residential or personal purposes

-In 2019, a physician not registered for the GST or the QST, purchases an immovable for $150,000 (tax not included), in order to supply tax-exempt medical services.
-She paid the GST and the QST at the time of the purchase, but she could not claim an ITC or ITR.
+In 2020, a non-registrant physician purchases an immovable for $150,000 (tax not included) where they will supply tax-exempt medical services.
+They paid the GST and the QST at the time of the purchase, but could not claim an ITC or ITR.

-In 2020, the physician converted the immovable into a residential complex to use it as her primary place of residence.
+In 2021, the physician converted the immovable into a residential complex to use it as their primary place of residence.
 The FMV of the immovable is $225,000.

-In this example, the physician can claim a GST and QST new housing rebate respecting the GST and QST paid at the time of the conversion, provided she meets the requirements.
+In this example, the physician can claim a GST and QST new housing rebate respecting the GST and QST paid at the time of the conversion, provided they meet the requirements.
 For more information, see Refunds of Taxes Paid.

 The GST payable is calculated as follows: